-Montessori Readiness 'Academy' for Parents (Primary/Pre-K3 through K)

-This year, SSMA held ten Montessori Pre-Readiness Workshops for parents.
+Montessori Readiness 'Academy' for Parents (Primary/PreK3 through K) This year, SSMA held ten Montessori PreReadiness Workshops for parents.
 Each workshop covered a specific area of the Montessori curriculum.
-The parents were invited to the school on Saturdays from 9 a.m. - noon and the classroom guides (teachers) would explain and provide hands-on demonstrations to parents regarding appropriate Montessori materials use, home-to-school learning strategies and the 'how' of the Montessori method's unique approach to teaching language, math, geography,.
-Additionally, the workshops devoted considerable time to the import for the particular placement for the practical life and sensorial areas of the classroom.
+The parents were invited to the school on Saturdays from 9 a.m. - noon and the classroom guides (teachers) would explain and provide hands-on demonstrations to parents regarding appropriate Montessori materials use, home-to-school learning strategies and the 'how' of the Montessori method's unique approach to teaching language, math, and geography.
+Additionally, the workshops devoted considerable time to the particular placement for the practical life and sensorial areas of the classroom.